Chilinot/Fine/README.md

-# Fine
+# uC
-The Fine programming language.
+The uC programming language.